 To the world he seemed like a defeated man: opposed and killed by his enemies, his followers scattered in fear.
 Yet three days after Jesus’ death he rose victorious from the dead.
 Nothing would ever be the same.
 The rest of eternity is now a victory march for the risen Christ.
 During Easter, we should not think of ourselves as passive observers in Christ’s victory.
 We are more than fans cheering for our favorite athlete!
 Rather, we are active participants in Christ’s triumph.
 Just as his death was our death, so also his life is our life.
 Buried with Christ in baptism, our life is now hidden with him on high.
 The victory is ours, now and forever.

 Easter is more than a day.
 It is an entire joyful season.
 The six solemn weeks of Lent are eclipsed by seven weeks of unbridled joy.
 These seven weeks correspond to the period of fifty days on the Jewish calendar between Passover and Pentecost.
 The Church reserves its highest praise for the Easter season.
 We do not merely watch from the sidelines as Christ marches in victory over sin, death, Satan, and hell.
 We join in the festal procession!

 May 1: Victorious over Guilt

 May 15: Victorious over Lovelessness

-May 22: Guest Preacher–Pastor Kaesmeyer from West Lutheran High School
+May 22: Built Together in Christ (Guest Preacher: Pastor Kaesmeyer from West Lutheran High School)

 May 29: Victorious over Division